-Oh and the icing on the cake – where I have to admit to getting a little angry – a week after collection #5 the retailer charged me for failing to return the item.
+Oh and the customer support icing on the cake – where I have to admit to getting a little angry – a week after collection #5 the retailer charged me for failing to return the item.
 Yet another email from me, this time a complaint for them to resolve this – which of course they did, as efficiently as usual.

-The learning for IT
+The customer support learning for IT

 The retailer’s customer support staff were following the standard returns process – give refund, arrange for the item’s return.
 They were doing their job and probably hitting their individual and team targets.
 However, while they were efficient and polite they weren’t actually helping.